We love West Coast Park for its amazing playground and gorgeous green space. Put it on your must-see list!

 Sand pits galore

-Although we’re all giving the playground a wide berth right now (sob), there are still plenty of other activities at West Coast Park to keep all the fam busy.
+Other than that phenom playground, there are still plenty of other activities at West Coast Park to keep all the fam busy.
 It might not have the beaches of its East Coast Park sister, but it does have some great (and spread out) sandy areas prime for castle-building.
-One is technically a volleyball court (great for the older kids), but we can’t wait to use it as a massive sand pit when things improve.
+One is technically a volleyball court (great for the older kids), but we love to use it as a massive sand pit when it’s quiet.

 Boats, boats and more boats